adrianwestermeier/OMM_Group825/README.md

 # OMM_Group825

 # Use docker compose
-In the main folder build the docker composer:
+In the main folder build the docker composer (Remark: currently the speech input works only with google chrome)
 ```
 sudo docker-compose build
 ```